TommasoBelluzzo/SystemicRisk/README.md

 * If the dataset parsing process is too slow, the best way to solve the issue is to provide a standard unformatted Excel spreadsheet (`.xlsx`) or a binary Excel spreadsheet (`.xlsb`).

-* Connectedness, cross-quantilogram and spillover measures may take very long time to finish in presence of huge datasets.
-The performance of computations may vary from machine to machine, depending on the CPU processing speed and the number of cores used by parallel computing.
+* Some scripts may take very long time to finish in presence of huge datasets and/or extreme parametrizations.
+The performance of calculations may vary depending on the CPU processing speed and the number of CPU cores available for parallel computing.

 ## Screenshots